Income Tax Return Guide: How To File And Pay Your Tax Dues

-Revenues exceeding ₱150,000 should have their be audited and examined by an independent certified public accountant, and shall have their books accompanied by relevant documents (such as certified balance sheets, profit and loss statements, and others)
+Revenues exceeding ₱150,000 should have there be audited and examined by an independent certified public accountant and shall have their books accompanied by relevant documents (such as certified balance sheets, profit and loss statements, and others)

 On February 2018, the BIR released Revenue Regulation RR 8-2018 which details the implementation of income taxes under the TRAIN law.
 Under the TRAIN law or Republic Act (RA) No. 10963, self-employed individuals and professionals will be subjected to the following tax regulations:

 If annual gross sales or income is ₱3 Million or below